Danske Bank lifts Telefonaktiebolaget LM Ericsson [publ] [ERIC] price estimate. Who else is bullish?

 Sponsored

-Here’s what leading stock market gurus have to say about Telefonaktiebolaget LM Ericsson [publ] [ERIC]:
+What do top market gurus say about Telefonaktiebolaget LM Ericsson [publ] [ERIC]?

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for ERIC shares is $14.39 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on ERIC stock is a recommendation set at 1.70.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.